CHI-CityTech/QuantumMusic/Proposals/Quantum_Music_Proposal_Spring_2025.md

 #### **3.1.3 [Discord](https://discord.com/) (Informal Communication)**
 - **Purpose:** Facilitate real-time collaboration and informal discussion.
 - **Action Required:**
-  - Join the Discord Server [Quantum_AI_Music](https://discord.gg/6qaKfbnQ) (This link expires on Jan 21 2025.
+  - Join the Discord Server [Quantum_AI_Music](https://discord.gg/qKh9g5CE) (This link expires on Feb 22 2025.
 Contact dbs if needing a new invitation).
   - Ensure that your display name is your real name, and if not, then a server nickname will need to be assigned (see [here](https://support.discord.com/hc/en-us/articles/12620128861463-New-Usernames-Display-Names#:~:text=Display%20names%20are%20not%20unique,appear%20as%20your%20display%20name.)
   - Set up channels for topics such as:
     - General Discussions